CleverCloud/documentation/content/doc/marketplace/_index.md

 * `owner_id` - The id of the owner that provisioned the add-on.
 This should never change.

 * `region` - The region this add-on is located in.
-As for now, we only support "eu".
+As for now, only "eu" is supported.

 * `domains` - Originally the domains names for the application owning the add-on.
 We return an empty list.